-For information on how the parameters have been derived, you must consult the corresponding publications referenced in the parameter files themselves or listed on the MacKerell web site http://www.pharmacy.umaryland.edu/faculty/amackere/research.html.
+For information on how the parameters have been derived, you must consult the corresponding publications referenced in the parameter files themselves or listed on the MacKerell web site http://mackerell.umaryland.edu/charmm ff.shtml.

 E NAMD Configuration Files

 The NAMD configuration file (also called a config file, .conf file, or .namd file) is given to NAMD on the command line and specifies virtually everything about the simulation to be done.
 The only exceptions are details relating to the parallel execution environment, which vary between platforms.
 Therefore, the config file should be portable between machines, platforms, or numbers of processors in a run, as long as the referenced input files are available.